Updated: Oct 28, 2021

 Another option is a 529 plan.
-It is a tax-advantaged savings account that is tied to paying for your child’s education costs.
+It is a tax-advantaged savings account or a suitable One in your Native Country that is tied to paying for your child’s education costs.
 These plans are state-sponsored ways to efficiently save for your child’s future.

 There are pros and cons to each option, but you’ll need to determine which is best for you and your family.